 User-generated content can be particularly beneficial to certain industries.
 The table above compares the click rate of posts both with and without UGC among various industries.

-How to find and source user-generated content
+5 easy ways to source user-generated content

 If you’re not already using a branded hashtag on social media, now’s the time to create one that’s unique, easy to remember, and consistent with your brand.